yaowser/DDS-HW6/README.md

 There are 4 directories in this depository: Data, Analysis, Paper, and Other

+# Reason for analysis

+The log-log scatter plot of 1-, 2-, and 3-family homes in Queens for more than $100,000 was analyzed to show a density distribution of price vs total square feet.
+More could be found in the .pdf located in the paper directory.

 # Data directory:

 We have the original data set from http://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page, where data was retrieved for last 12 months of rolling sales for Queens. "rollingsales_queens.xls" was then converted into "rollingsales_queens.csv" and both are attached.